 For even greater energy efficiency, use dual shades—highly reflective (white) on one side and heat absorbing (dark) on the other side—that can be reversed with the seasons.
 The reflective side should always face the warmest side: outward during the cooling season and inward during the heating season.
 They need to be drawn closed all day to be effective.
 Quilted roller shades, and some types of fabric Roman shades feature several layers of fiber batting and sealed edges.
 These shades act as both insulation and air barrier.
 They control air infiltration more effectively than other soft window treatments.

-Several manufacturers have designed two- or three-cell pleated or cellular shades that have air spaces built in which increase their insulating value.
+Several manufacturers have designed two- or three-cell pleated or cellular shades that have air spaces built in which increases their insulating value.

 Window shutters can also help reduce heat gain and loss in your home.
 Interior shutters need a clear space to the side of the window when they’re opened.
 They also require hardware that is fastened to the window jams or trim.
 Like window blinds, louvered shutters work best for summer shading.
 Movable or fixed louvers allow ventilation and natural daylight to enter a room while blocking some direct radiation.
 However, they won’t provide much insulation against heat loss in the winter.

-Use these tips when choosing window coverings in your home for more energy savings.
-It all adds up to extra dollars in your pocket!
+Use these tips for additional energy savings in your home.
+It all adds up to more dollars in your pocket!

 North Carolina State University and North Carolina A&T State University